-- Barrage – Fast fire-rate while dealing high damage.
+- Barrage – Fast fire-rate while dealing severe damage.
 Useful for spamming enemies with bullets.

-- Fulcrum –Deals decent damage and has a good rate of fire.
+- Fulcrum –Deals decent damage and has a reasonable rate of fire.
 Ideal for beginners.

 - Hailstorm – Quickest firing pistol at the cost of extremely-high recoil.